Parent Child Interaction: The tools to support your child’s speech and language

 time to get undressed – one arm, two arms and over your head’

-You could then recast saying, “Lots of bubbles!”
-And so on.
-This narration activity is so simple yet could really make a difference in the amount of language a child hears.
+You could then recast saying, “lots of bubbles" etc. This narration activity is so simple yet could really make a difference in the amount of language a child hears.
 It could be used when cleaning, shopping, getting dressed, cooking and other parts of your routine.

 One of the biggest struggles when you first start activities like this are actually thinking of what to say, so here is an example of some vocabulary to help get you started, scroll through to have a look:

-eat, drink, sleep, nap, poo poo, wee wee, swinging, skip, jump, watch, play
+eat, drink, sleep, nap, wee wee, swinging, jump, play

-big, small, squishy, soapy, smooth, hard, heavy, sparkly, bright, dark, quiet, loud
+big, squishy, soapy, hard, heavy, sparkly, dark, loud

 Hello, bye-bye, thank-you, please, more, up